Feminism in the Caribbean: Future developments

 The movement depends largely on the overall extent to which young men and women feel the prevalence of gender inequality.
 Once this reality can be recognized, it is then a matter of how compelled the subjects are to combat the issue.
 Finally, the movement will continue to depend on the democratic freedoms available to ultimately transform this struggle.

 In addition, the media has played an integral role in the feminist movement.
 The significance that accompanies the portrayal of women within the media lies in the fact that media contributes to the overall shaping of societal ways of thinking.
 The advertising industry maintains tremendous power.
 Since investment in media has grown exponentially, a representative depiction of women will be crucial to the future of the feminist movement.

 Prominent Caribbean Feminists

 Historical feminists

 Amy Bailey was a historical feminist figure within the early stages of the Caribbean feminist movement.
 Her activism stretches from the period of the 1930s to the 1940s.
 In Jamaica, she advocated for women's suffrage and labor rights, as well as founding the Women's Liberal Club where conferences were held to discuss women's issues in the region.

 Una Marson alongside Bailey, also advocated for women's suffrage through her writings and broadcasting, discussing issues on race and gender equality.
 Her prime era of activism was also around the 1930s-1940s.
 She also made contributions to the anti-colonial movement through her organizing with women's groups.

+Abigail Mejia and Livia Veloz were Dominican feminists who founded Acción Feminista Dominicana (AFD) in 1931, a feminist organization which advocated for women's suffrage and education.
+AFD eventually aligned with president and dictator Rafael Trujillo to achieve their aims.
+Historians and feminist scholars have debated the degree to which AFD was coerced into cooperation with Trujillo.
+AFD feminists were given key roles as administrators and advisors in Trujillo's ruling party, particularly in social services.
+AFD operated eleven night schools for working class women, established a library in Santo Domingo, and distributed baby baskets to new mothers.
+Veloz wrote Historia del Feminismo en la República Dominicana, which is an important source for the history of Dominican feminism.